TsLu1s/mlimputer/README.md

 Through the `cross_validation` function you can also compare the predictive performance evalution of multiple imputations, allowing you to validate which imputation model fits better your future predictions.

-Importante Notes:

-* The actual version of this package does not incorporate the imputing of categorical values, just the automatic handling of numeric missing values is implemented.

 ```py

 from mlimputer.imputation import MLimputer